 The telephone also can be used for the immediate transmission of specific information regarding an emergency to all affected areas of the campus.
-Campus security, in conjunction with the office of facilities management, is the focal point for two-way transmission of official emergency telephone communications to college administrators.
-Each college administrator, upon receiving notice of a campus emergency, is expected to pass the same information along to the departments/offices under his/her direction.
+Public Safety, in conjunction with the Office of Facilities and Real Property Management, is the focal point for two-way transmission of official emergency telephone communications to College administrators.
+Each college administrator, upon receiving notice of a campus emergency, is expected to pass the same information along to the departments/offices under their direction.

-Note: In an emergency, in which campus security cannot be reached, call 911.
-When calling, stay calm and carefully explain the problem and location to the Campus Security Dispatcher.
-Do not hang up until told to do so.
+Note: In an emergency, in which Public Safety cannot be reached, call 911.
+When calling, stay calm and carefully explain the problem and location to the Public Safety Dispatcher.
+Do not hang up until you are told to do so.
 Keep others calm.

+VII.
 Anticipated Risk and Crisis Assessment

 It is the responsibility of the Campus Emergency Response Team (CERT) to identify, assess and as needed, conduct pre-emptive intervention strategies against risks that have the potential of adversely affecting the members of the college community.
-Such risks include the forecasting of severe weather conditions, the presence of controversial or high-profile presenters, or visitors to campus, societal unrest in the community, major increases in local crime, city-wide health risks, or major utilities or communications failures.
+Such risks include the forecasting of severe weather conditions, the presence of controversial or high profile presenters, or visitors to campus, societal unrest in the community, major increases in local crime, city-wide health risks, or major utilities or communications failures.

+VIII.
 Periodic Evaluation, Planning and Training

-- The members of the CERT and designated auxiliary members should meet at least once in the fall and spring semester to: - Review and revise this document. - Assess and discuss situations that may have occurred at other educational institutions and consider actions that the College would have taken. - The CERT should also meet immediately following any emergency situation to review its performance and consider strategies for improvement. - This Emergency Management and Disaster Preparedness Plan is to become part of the Campus Safety Standard Operations Procedures Manual.
-All security officers are to be trained in its usage.
+The members of the CERT and designated auxiliary members should meet at least once in the fall and spring semester to:

+- Review and revise this document. - Assess and discuss situations that may have occurred at other educational institutions and consider actions that the College would have taken.

+- The CERT should also meet immediately following any emergency situation to review its performance and consider strategies for improvement. - This Emergency Management and Disaster Preparedness Plan is to become part of the Campus' Safety Standard Operations Procedures Manual.
+All Public Safety Officers are to be trained in its usage.
 Each member of the president's cabinet is to retain a copy of the plan and should familiarize his or her staff with the contents.